fantostisch/deb-builder/README.md

 If all looks good, commit and push the changes:

 	$ git commit -a -m 'update to 0.5.4'

+For `stretch` we have a separate branch for some packages, if that is the case for the particular package you want to update, also merge the changes to the `stretch` branch:

+    $ git checkout stretch
+    $ git merge main
+    $ git checkout main

+Now push all branches/tags to the server:

 	$ git push origin --all
 	$ git push origin --tags